selfisekai/teapot_tools/README.md

 # teapot_tools

-reimplementation of gclient in Rust (or as some may call it, Python with extra steps).
+reimplementation of gclient from depot_tools and cipd from luci-go in Rust (or as some may call it, Python with extra steps).

 ## why?